 The net required component for contracts in group 1 is determined as the total gross capital required for contracts in group 1 minus L_1 , the actuarial liability allocated to group 1.
 The total gross capital required for contracts in group 1 is the sum of the contract-specific total gross capital required for group 1.
+The contract-specific total gross capital required for group 1.
 The contract-specific total gross capital required for group 1 is determined as:

-$$CTE(95) + 50\% \times (CTE(95) - CTE(80))$$
+$CTE(95) + 50\% \times (CTE(95) - CTE(80))$